 11. Withdraw a student from all currently enrolled coursework without refund of tuition and fees.
 Educational sanctions may include work assignments , essays, community service, behavioral contract, administrative referral, letters of apology and other related educational assignments.
 No student who has been suspended from the college shall be permitted on the college campus during the period of suspension without prior written approval from the appropriate vice president who may convene the appeals committee for consideration/consultation of the matter.

 12. Educational sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology or restitution, or other educational assignment.

 13. Impose other sanctions as outlined in the departmental handbook for specific programs including but not limited to: fire/EMS, nursing and police academy departments.

 14. Limit access to and/or prohibit students from certain areas of the campus.

-15. Administer other sanctions as per the discretion of the Vice President of Student Services or Dean of Student Guidance.
+15. Administer other sanctions as per the discretion of the Vice President of Student Services or Dean of Students.

 Failure to meet the requirements of any notice by a college official may result in action taken by the discipline officer apart from action for the alleged violation.